Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 Given below are the minimum and recommended system requirements for using BlueStacks on your MacOS computer:

-As of now, BlueStacks is not supported on Mac computers with Apple M1 chip series, M2 chip series, macOS 12 Monterey, macOS 13 Ventura, and Mac computers older than 2014.
+As of now, BlueStacks is not supported on Mac computers with Apple M1 chip series, M2 chip series, macOS 12 Monterey, macOS 13 Ventura, and Mac Desktop computers older than 2014.

 Minimum requirements | Recommended requirements | |